HOODOO

 The bulk of the African-American populace in the U.S. -- that is, those people who are primarily descended from African slaves and Anglo-American slave-owners -- practice the religion known as Protestant Christianity.
 The major denominations represented are Baptist, Methodist, and African Methodist Episcopalian.
 If, in addition to their regular Sunday worship they also engage in folk-magic, what they are doing would in all probability be the African-European-American conflation called hoodoo, conjure, or rootwork.

 One thing i look out for when trying to determine the actuality of African retentions over the course of hundreds of years in the USA is their distribution pattern.
 African captives themselves were distributed widely throughout the Americas, both North and South, in the Northeastern urbanized region as well as in the better-documented rural Southern "slave states."
-In ALL of those places, you will find common African retentions, such as -- to name three off the top of my head:
+In ALL of those places, you will find common African retentions, such as -- to name four of them off the top of my head:

 These ideas, and other similar African magical customs, will be found everywhere that black folks live in America, from Sandusky, Ohio to Atlanta, Georgia.
 Not everyone will "believe" in them or use them, but they are a common heritage in the culture and will be encountered on a regular basis -- just the way you will see Irish Americans all over the USA talking about hanging horseshoes with the points up "or the luck will run out."